mkavulich/ccpp-doc/CCPPtechnical/source/CompliantPhysicsParams.rst

 Coding Rules
 ============

-* Code must comply to modern Fortran standards (Fortran 90/95/2003).
+* Code must comply to modern Fortran standards (Fortran 90/95/2003), where possible.

+* Uppercase file endings (`.F`, `.F90`) are preferred to enable preprocessing by default.

 * Labeled ``end`` statements should be used for modules, subroutines and functions, for example, ``module scheme_template → end module scheme_template``.